 While you are in Sevierville plan on enjoying one of the shows, museums or theme parks.
 Among the choices are:

 The Great Smoky Mountains are home to hundreds of wildflowers all vying for their place in the sun, making this an ideal place for nature lovers to visit in the spring.
 While springtime heralds a new beginning, many flowers can be seen well into autumn, before the winter chill takes over.
 The Smokies are a horticultural wonderland with over 10 species of trillium, dwarf iris, jack-in-the-pulpit, and lady slipper orchids.
-The summer season adds black-eyed Susans, Turk’s cap lily, and butterfly-weed, to the beauty.
+The summer season adds flowers such as black-eyed Susans, Turk’s cap lily, and butterfly-weed, to the beauty.
 Late summer and early fall showcase the colorful sunflowers, mountain gentian, coneflowers, asters, and monk’s hood.
 There are over 1500 varieties of blooming flowers densely populating the Great Smoky Mountains year-round.
 Bird watchers will also delight in the many new arrivals when the weather warms up!

-Gatlinburg, Pigeon Forge and Sevierville offer many choices of overnight accommodations from rustic mountain cabins, inns, and bed and breakfasts to posh hotel and resorts, plus everything in between.
-Pets are welcome at many places and the attractions, too numerous to list, are fun for the whole family.
+Gatlinburg, Pigeon Forge and Sevierville offer many choices of overnight accommodations from rustic mountain cabins, inns, and bed and breakfasts, to posh hotels and resorts, plus everything in between.
+Pets are welcome at many places, and the attractions, too numerous to list, are fun for the whole family.
 You can rent a private cabin tucked into the mountains to become part of the view, or stay right in the heart of all the action on the Downtown Strip – any way you prefer to visit, this region can accommodate!

 Fantastic in all seasons, springtime in the Great Smoky Mountains is a particular beauty to behold as nature unfolds from its long winter’s nap and provides visitors with a natural rainbow of colors, sights and sounds.
 There is no shortage of opportunities in Gatlinburg, Pigeon Forge, or Sevierville, Tennessee for the visitor to enjoy.